 Some male students may believe they have an uphill battle when bringing such Title IX complaints.
 However, male students should feel free to stand up for their rights against harassment, assault, and discrimination, just like female students.
 It can significantly help to have the guidance of experienced legal counsel who fully understands your rights under Title IX.

 At Duffy Law, we know that each Title IX complaint stems from a unique set of circumstances.
 The law protects all students and employees of federally-funded institutions, whether they are male or female, and despite sexual orientation or gender identity.
 The law gives rights to both the complainant and the accused, aiming to ensure proper safety precautions and due process.
 No matter what side of a Title IX case you may be on, you should always discuss the process with an attorney, as these cases are almost always complicated and emotionally-charged.

-Contact Our New Haven Title IX Attorneys to Discuss a Possible Case
+Contact Our National Title IX Attorneys to Discuss a Possible Case

 Title IX is a complex law, and many people—even school administrators and Title IX coordinators—do not fully understand the rights and obligations set out in the law.
 If you believe you have a Title IX complaint, are the subject of Title IX allegations, or believe a school violated your rights in any way, you should not wait to call Duffy Law.
 Our attorneys have extensive experience handling this type of case, and we can advise you of your rights and options.
 Call (203) 946-2000 or contact us online to see how we may help you in your situation.